dani-renner/dani-renner/README.md

 ### Hello all! 👋

-- :space_invader: I’m currently a full-time Associate Solutions Developer at <a href="https://www.eventcore.com/">EventCore.</a>
+- :moneybag: I’m currently a full-time bank teller at <a href="https://www.columbiacu.org/">Columbia Credit Union.</a>
-- :books:  I am reading Oryx and Crake!
+- :books:  I am reading Wild by Cheryl Strayed!
-- :mortar_board: I graduated from the Full-stack boot camp Epicodus!
+- :space_invader: I graduated from the full-stack web and mobile engineering boot camp, Epicodus!
+- :computer: I have 2 years of professional coding experience.
-- :performing_arts: I have a BA in Theatre Arts
+- :performing_arts: I have a BA in Theatre Arts.
-- :sloth: I love animals
+- :sloth: I love animals! :seedling: